Bernkra96/final-project/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+/\*\*

+- Migrations
+-
+- This section of the code is responsible for managing database migrations.
+- Migrations are used to make changes to the database schema over time, such as creating or modifying tables.
+- This file serves as the main entry point for managing migrations in the project.
+  \*/
+  Migrations

 ## Learn More

 To learn more about Next.js, take a look at the following resources: